Project Overview

 • Colley Terrace and the interface with Moseley Square (the plaza area)

-• Outstanding footpath work and garden beds along Jetty Road between Nile Street and Gordon / Patridge streets intersection
+• Outstanding footpath work and garden beds along Jetty Road between Nile Street and Gordon / Partridge streets intersection

-At the completion of this work, Colley Terrace will reopen to vehicles in March 2026
+At the completion of this work, Colley Terrace is expected to reopen to vehicles in early 2026

 Works undertaken during this time include: